UditTarini/Django-ShopperSpace/README.md

 # Django-ShopperSpace
 A complete e-commerce website builds using Django framework.
-Features like buying, selling, searching, adding a product to cart, payment, tracking order status, Invoice is integrated.
+Full CRUD functionality with features like spam detection, password reset, payment, searching, tracking order & Invoice generation, product searching is integrated.
 Frond-end is designed with an appealing look using html5, bootstrap, css3, javascript, and  Ajax.
 It's completely free, anyone can use it for commercial purposes.

 ## User Credentials
 Name: test

 Password: Test@Test@Test123

 ## Required Modules